termly/apidocs/endpoints/delete_cookies.md

 - `id` is the unique identifier of the cookie
 - `website_id` is the unique identifier of the website

 At least 1 object with the field account_id and website_id is required.
-Once the query is constructed, pass the URL encoded value in the query string parameter `query`.

 The response has the following shape: